APMG/APMPlayer/README.md

 APMPlayer
 =========

-APMPlayer is a javascript media player framework developed to be the single media playback API for all APMG audio content.
+A javascript media player framework developed to be a single, extensible media playback API for streaming and static audio content.

 Description
 -----------